ACEnglish/TruvariData/README.md

 hg19
 t2t chm13 v1.0

 # Creating the per-sample SV calls

+## File structure:

+The per-sample vcfs are organized into sub-directories by `reference/project/sample` (e.g. `chm13/li/NA12878.vcf.gz`)

 ## Download haplotype fastas
 The haplotype fasta files are pulled from their public locations using `eichler_download.sh` and `li_download.sh`